 This workshop is a very special one, in one of Utahs incredible monuments.
 Grand Staircase Escalante is one of the most diverse, and interesting areas in Utah with incredible slot canyons, Arches, badlands, toadstools, hoodoos and more.
 Its also an area under severe threat of disappearing.

-This workshop will consist of 2 full days, and nights of shooting, with a processing.
+This workshop will consist of 2.5 days, and nights of shooting, with a processing session at the end in the town on Escalante.
 Locations and times will remain flexible so that we can take advantage of the best light and conditions.